 “Hunger, disease and poverty can lead to global instability and leave a vacuum for extremism to fill.
 So instead of just managing poverty, we must offer nations and people a pathway out of poverty.” – President Barack Obama

-767 million people in the world are extreme-poor, meaning that they live on less than $1.90 a day the World Bank’s definition of extreme poverty.
+767 million people in the world are extreme-poor according to the World Bank.
+This means that they live on less than $1.90.
 Half of the extreme poor reside in Sub-Saharan Africa.
-While 100 million people have escaped extreme poverty between 2012 and 2013, the numbers are still large in Sub-Saharan Africa – reaching a staggering 389 million.
+While 100 million people escaped extreme poverty between 2012 and 2013, the numbers in of extreme poor in Sub-Saharan Africa is still staggering at 389 million.
 This is more than the number of extreme poor in all the other regions combined.

 Less than $1.90 a day